Fuzzing and Exploiting Windows Buffer Overflows - Vulnserver [TRUN] Walkthrough Part 2

 !py mona jmp -r esp

-We can see that mona returned several locations with this command.
-We will take the first one at address 0x625011af.
+.
 We will need to enter this value in little endian, so back to front, to make it write properly on the stack.

 To ensure that this works, we will make the first byte of our shellcode a breakpoint.
-We can do this by using \xcc, which is the hex value for a breakpoint.
+We can do this by using \xcc

 IF our EIP overwrite works and that address does indeed jump us to the stack, it should hit our shellcode breakpoint and pause execution.